The Meat Smoking

 For a couple of reasons.
 One is safety.
 When meat is cold smoked its

 temperature often stays in the danger zone for several hours or days.
-Many

 environmental factors of this treatment are such that the growth of